Interior Health Authority

 KEY SCOPE ELEMENTS

-Integration with the existing hospital systems is a significant challenge and requires numerous connections.
+Integration with the existing hospital systems was a significant challenge and required numerous connections.

 Best in Class